-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Skilled nursing facility (SNF) care (continued) Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Skilled nursing facility (SNF) care A benefit period (continued) begins on the day of Covered services include but are not limited to: admission.
+A benefit period ends when: Semiprivate room (or a private room if medically necessary) You have not been in a SNF for Meals, including special diets 60 days in a row, Skilled nursing services or you remain in a SNF and haven't Physical therapy, occupational therapy, and speech therapy received care for 60 days in a row.
+Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
+If you go into a SNF after one benefit period has ended, a new benefit period begins.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services